 Born into a military family in February 1891, Bay Harvey-Kelly’s career path may have appeared predestined, but there was little conventional about this young man.

-Above: Harvey-Kelly pictured in his civvies in 1913
+Harvey-Kelly pictured in his civvies in 1913.
+Family photograph.
+Public Domain.

-Despite appearing to have been a competent soldier, by early 1913 his free-spirited nature had resulted in him applying for a transfer to the RFC.
-Harvey-Kelly was subsequently commissioned into the RFC Reserve in August of the same year, before joining No.2 Squadron.
+Despite appearing to be a competent soldier, Harvey-Kelly's free-spirited nature had resulted in him applying for a transfer to the RFC by early 1913.
+He was commissioned into the RFC Reserve in August of the same year before joining No.2 Squadron.

 No. 2 was led by the redoubtable Major Burke, who had also transferred from the Royal Irish Regiment and is said to have demanded, and got, the highest of standards from all in his squadron.